osposweb/osposweb.github.io/Weighted-Barcodes.md

 ![Input Filled](http://ospos.wshells.org/Wiki/Filled.jpg)

-The format before 3.3.2 regex format in the above given example is as follows
+### The format before 3.3.2

 ```02(\d{5})(\w{6})```

+* 2 first characters represent the department code
+* 5 following digits represent the item weight
+* last 6 characters represent the item barcode

+### The format in 3.3.2 and beyond

-This was **changed in 3.3.2** and adheres to the token format used also in ([invoices, quotes and work orders](https://github.com/opensourcepos/opensourcepos/pull/2797)).
+The format adheres to the token formatting used also in ([invoices, quotes and work orders](https://github.com/opensourcepos/opensourcepos/pull/2797)).

 ```02{W:5}{I:6}```